nccgroup/azucar/README.md

 <h1>Office Support</h1>

 Although there is already support for a variety of file formats (CSV, XML or JSON), you could also export your data to Excel 2010/2013/2016.
-At the time of writing, the tool supports style modification, chart creation, company logo and a range of languages.
+At the time of writing, the tool supports style modification, chart creation, company logo, and a range of languages.

 ![excel](https://user-images.githubusercontent.com/5271640/38782057-476050c6-40ee-11e8-9935-3c15f5356980.png)